2022 Peruvian self-coup attempt

-On 7 December 2022, an attempted self-coup of the State of Peru occurred in an attempt to break the constitutional order carried out by then President Pedro Castillo.
-Prior to the event, Salaltiel Marrufo (former head of advisors of the Ministry of Housing) had given testimony before the Congressional Oversight Commission on multiple issues involving Castillo.
-These included the alleged delivery of 50 thousand soles per month to Castillo to keep Geiner Alvarado in the position of Minister of Housing, as well as the imminent third impeachment process against the President to be debated that day for alleged acts of corruption and scandals that directly involved him and his entourage.
-Castillo addressed the nation in a televised message in which he announced the dissolution of the Congress of the Republic and the intervention of the Judiciary, the Public Ministry, the National Board of Justice and the Constitutional Court.
-He also called for elections for a congress with constituent powers, and ordered a nationwide curfew.
+On 7 December 2022, Pedro Castillo, the then-President of Peru, made an attempt to dissolve the Congress amidst looming removal proceedings.
+This move included the immediate imposition of a curfew, an attempt to establish an emergency government, and a call for the formation of a constituent assembly.
+Prior to this, Attorney General Patricia Benavides had accused Castillo of leading a criminal organization.
+She had urged the Congress to remove him from office, leading to the third impeachment attempt against Castillo.
+Castillo defended his actions by arguing that the Congress had obstructed many of his policies and had colluded with the Constitutional Court to undermine the executive branch, thereby creating a "congressional dictatorship".
+He also advocated for the immediate election of a constituent assembly, a demand that had been echoed since the 2020 Peruvian protests.

-However, Castillo's decision to dissolve Congress led to a wave of resignations from his government.
+Castillo's decision to dissolve Congress led to a wave of resignations from his government.
 The Peruvian Armed Forces also declined to support his actions.
 On the same day, Castillo was removed and ceased to be president after the Constitutional Court rejected his dissolution of Congress.
 Vice President Dina Boluarte was sworn in as the new president later that day.
 In the aftermath of Castillo's removal, his supporters initiated nationwide protests demanding his release and Boluarte's resignation.
-The Boluarte government responded by declaring a national state of emergency on 14 December, massacring protesters, and suspending some constitutional protections for 30 days.
+The Boluarte government responded by declaring a national state of emergency on 14 December, massacring protesters in the Ayacucho massacre, and suspending some constitutional protections for 30 days.
 Castillo was subsequently placed in pre-trial detention for 18 months on charges of rebellion and conspiracy, with an additional 36 months of detention for alleged corruption during his administration.